Rishit-dagli/Smart-Queuing-System-On-Edge/README.md

 * Intel® Distribution of OpenVINO™ toolkit 2019 R3 release.
 * Python > 3.5, 3.6

+## About Intel DevCloud

+The Intel® DevCloud for the Edge is a cloud service designed to help developers prototype and experiment with computer vision applications using the Intel® Distribution of OpenVINO™ Toolkit.
+Once registered, developers can access a series of Python and C++ based
+Jupyter Notebook tutorials and sample solutions and execute them directly from a web browser.
+Then, developers can create their own
+Jupyter Notebooks and quickly try them out on a variety of hosted Intel® hardware solutions specifically designed for deep learning inferencing.

+The Intel® DevCloud for the Edge provides you with access to everything needed to begin working with sample applications, prototypes and tutorials.
+This includes pre-trained models, source code, test input images, video and data streams.
+Additionally, users can apply any of the pre-trained deep learning models available through the Intel® Distribution of OpenVino™ toolkit, or upload their own customized pre-trained deep-learning models to develop and test their own computer vision applications.

 ## Setup

 ### Install Intel® Distribution of OpenVINO™ toolkit